Health and Safety

 The Early Years Foundation Stage (EYFS) sets the standards for the learning, development and care of children from their birth to the age of 5.
-The Early Years Foundation Stage profile: 2017 handbook is statutory for the 2016 to 2017 academic year and must be used by local authorities, early years education professionals with responsibility for assessing, reporting or moderating the EYFS profile.
+The Early Years Foundation Stage profile: 2017 handbook is statutory for 2016 to 2017 academic year and must be used by local authorities, and early years education professionals with responsibility for assessing, reporting or moderating the EYFS profile.
 It supports practitioners to make accurate judgments about each individual child’s attainment.

 The statutory framework for the EYFS also sets out standards for first aid training for all those who work with children.
-Following a consultation during 2016, it has been revised to state that newly qualified early years staff must have either a full paediatric first aid (PFA) or an emergency PFA certificate before they can be included in the adult: child ratios in an early years setting.
+Following a consultation in 2016, it has been revised to state that newly qualified early years staff must have either a full paediatric first aid (PFA) or an emergency PFA certificate before they can be included in the adult: child ratios in early years setting.
 You can view the government’s full response to the consultation here.

 The Office for Standards in Education, Children’s Services and Skills, or Ofsted, inspects and regulates services that care and/or provide education and skills for children and young people.
 They provide ratings, reports and statistical data sets and highlight outstanding providers as well as those who require improvement or need to be placed in special measures.
 You can view their annual report for 2015-16 here.